askmish/sawtooth-simplewallet/README.md

 2. The Transaction Processor is written in C++11 using c++-sawtooth-sdk.
 It comes with its CMake files for build.
 The Transaction Processor is also available in Java and Python.

+**NOTE**

-3. The client is also written in Javascript using Node.JS.
-The app.js is the main javascript file from where the main function call occurs.
+The client is also written in Javascript using node.js.
+The `app.js` is the main javascript file from where the `main` function call occurs.
 Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in router/ folder.
-Running the yaml file we can begin execution of the code which runs on localhost:3000.
+Running the default docker-compose.yaml file launches the client, which is aceessible at `localhost:3000`.

 # Pre-requisites

 This example uses docker-compose and Docker containers.
 If you do not have these installed please follow the instructions here: https://docs.docker.com/install/

 **NOTE**

 The preferred OS environment is Ubuntu 16.04.3 LTS x64.
+Although, other linux distributions which support Docker should work.
 If you have Windows please install [Docker Toolbox for Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/), based on your OS version.

 ### Working with proxies

 **For linux:**

 Follow the instructions in [sawtooth-core/BUILD.md](https://github.com/hyperledger/sawtooth-core/blob/master/BUILD.md#step-two-configure-proxy-optional)

 **For pre-Windows 10 versions** (using Docker Toolbox for Windows):

 Start the virtualbox host with:
 ```
    docker-machine rm default